nmagen/Fire_Findr_Caffe/4_Model_Training/readme.md

 ```
 Iteration 10000, loss = 3.12675
-Iteration 10000, Testing net (#0)
+Iteration 10000, Testing net
 Test net output: accuracy = 0.3835
 ```

 ### Analysis of errors

 Due to the time constraints I was not able to go over every misclassified test image.
-From the few misclassified examples I did look I have concluded:
+From the few misclassified examples I did at look I have concluded:

 ---